BaseModelAI/cleora/docs/source/running.rst

 Running configuration
 ======================

-This page details how to use the cleora run command to define the embedding resources at runtime.
+This page details how to use the Cleora run command to define the embedding resources at runtime.

 Synopsis
 --------